flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 In the above we arbitrarily initialize *X*\ [*i*] ← *i* and *Y*\ [*i*] ← 0.

-For pedagogical purposes the FleCSI version of DAXPY, which we'll call "FLAXPY", is expressed slightly differently from how a full application would more naturally be implemented:
+For pedagogical purposes the FleCSI version of the above, which we'll call "FLAXPY", is expressed slightly differently from how a full application would more naturally be implemented:

 * FLAXPY is presented as a single file rather than as separate (and